epic1979/styleguide/objcpqaguide.md

 ```

 ### Objective-C Method Names

-The method name should read like a sentence if possible, meaning you should
-choose parameter names that flow with the method name.
-Objective-C method names
-tend to be very long, but this has the benefit that a block of code can almost
-read like prose, thus rendering many implementation comments unnecessary.

 Use prepositions and conjunctions like "with", "from", and "to" in the second
 and later parameter names only where necessary to clarify the meaning or